aosabook/500lines/flow-shop/flow-shop.markdown

         STRATEGIES.append(Strategy("%s / %s" % (n[0], h[0]), n[1], h[1]))
 ```

 Once the strategies are defined, we do not necessarily want to stick with a single option during search.
 Instead, we select randomly any one of the strategies, but *weight the selection* based on how well the strategy has performed.
 We describe the weighting below, but for the `pick_strategy` function, we need only a list of strategies and a corresponding list of relative weights (any number will do).
 To select a random strategy with the given weights, we pick a number uniformly between 0 and the sum of all weights.
-Subsequently, we find the lowest index *i* such that the sum of all of the weights for indices smaller than *i* is greater than the random number that we have chosen.
+Subsequently, we find the lowest index $i$ such that the sum of all of the weights for indices smaller than $i$ is greater than the random number that we have chosen.
 This technique, sometimes referred to as *roulette wheel selection*, will randomly pick a strategy for us and give a greater chance to those strategies with higher weight.

 ```python
 def pick_strategy(strategies, weights):